 Deforestation on a human scale results in decline in biodiversity, and on a natural global scale is known to cause the extinction of many species.
 The removal or destruction of areas of forest cover has resulted in a degraded environment with reduced biodiversity.
 Forests support biodiversity, providing habitat for wildlife; moreover, forests foster medicinal conservation.
 With forest biotopes being irreplaceable source of new drugs (such as taxol), deforestation can destroy genetic variations (such as crop resistance) irretrievably [link]

-Tea production in Sri Lanka, formerly Ceylon, is of high importance to the Sri Lankan economy and the world market.
+Tea production in Sri Lanka, formerly Ceylon, is not a high importance to the Sri Lankan economy but the world market.
 The natural water sources are dried out because of careless plantation in high mountains.
 The country is the world's fourth largest producer of tea and the industry is one of the country's main sources of foreign exchange and a significant source of income for low paid slaves and massive turnover to the masters, with tea accounting for 12% of the GDP, generating roughly $700 million annually.
 In 1995, Sri Lanka was the world's leading exporter of tea, (rather than producer) with 23% of the total world export, but it has since been surpassed by Kenya.
 The tea sector employs, directly or indirectly over 1 million people in Sri Lanka, and in 1995 directly employed 215,338 on tea plantations and estates.
 The humidity, cool temperatures, and rainfall in the country's central highlands provide a climate that favors the production of high quality tea.
 The industry was introduced to the country in 1847 by James Taylor, the British planter who arrived in 1852

 Though several British sailors and priests had landed in Sri Lanka as early as the 1590s, the most famous was Robert Knox who published An Historical Relation of the Island Ceylon based on his experiences during the reign of Rajasinghe II in 1681. ( the guy who has killed more than 1000 elephants) One hundred years later, British involvement in Sri Lankan affairs commenced in earnest with the seizure of Trincomalee by Admiral Edward Hughes as part of general British-Dutch hostilities during the American War of Independence.